danieleagle/gitlab-https-docker/README.md

 4. Run the command `sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt` to create the signed certificate.
 The certificate will be valid for one year unless the value used for days is different.

-5. Copy both server.crt and server.key into `./config/ssl` (part of this repository) and overwrite the dummy files.
-These files will be copied into the container and used to secure the GitLab CE instance.

-6. Delete the leftover certificate signing request file: `sudo rm server.csr`.
+5. Delete the leftover certificate signing request file: `sudo rm server.csr`.

+6. Create a folder named `./volume_data/ssl` by typing (geared toward Linux) the following command: `sudo mkdir -p /volume_data/ssl`.
+Be sure to run this command in the root of the folder where you cloned this repository.

+7. Copy both **server.crt** and **server.key** into `./volume_data/ssl`.
+These files will be used to enable HTTPS.

 ## Container Network